 This course is a continuation of NT-100 with major emphasis on local network equipment, network software and addressing schemes.
 Students build, configure, test and troubleshoot a network in the laboratory.
 Routers and switches are included.
-This material can be used as a basis for studying for the CompTIA Network + exam.
+This material can be used as a basis for studying for CISCO's ICND1.
 (1-4-3)

-NT-250 Microsoft Infrastructure and Design MS
+NT-250 Microsoft Infrastructure and Design

 This course will address the design processes for Microsoft infrastructure technologies and services.
 These technologies include Windows server, workstation, and active directory to name a few.
-Students will also implement VPNs, firewalls, IDSs, PKI, and AAA servers to protect the infrastructure will be discussed.
+Students will also implement VPN?s, firewalls, IDS?s, PKI, and AAA servers to protect the infrastructure will be discussed.
 Students will be challenged in a lab environment with unique infrastructure technology scenarios to design and implement to both meet customer requirements and satisfy security policies to protect sensitive customer data.
 Prerequisite: NT 100, 150 or Permission (4)